trueos/trueos-docs/trueos-handbook/preinstall.rst

 .. figure:: images/shrink2.png

-   : Disk Now Has Free Space
+   : Disk with Free Space

 .. warning:: It is important to **not** choose to install |trueos| into any of the three Windows partitions at the